EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 ## 3.5 Power of Attorney

-# 4 Prerequisites

-# 4.1 Initialisation
-This section describes the requirements for setting up the organisational wallet and adding users to the system.
-Users in the system are members of the organisation.
+# 4. General concept

+An organisation wallet is used by a user to request, receive and presents organizational credentials by interacting with issuers (EAA-provioder) and verifiers (service-providers).
+Users of the organisation wallet are members of the organisation.
+Users can be human or system users.
+System users are defined for handling automatic use cases.
+Each user added to an organisation wallet gets an identity by assigning a decentralized identifier (DID).
 Cryptographic material is managed by the Organisation Wallet through a key management system.
-In addition, the wallet implementation shall ensure that only the authorised user has access to the private key.
+The user is the controller of the DID, i.e. only he has access to the private key related to his DID.
-Private keys shall not be retrievable and shall only be used for cryptographic operations such as signing credentials or decrypting messages.
-In addition, each user is assigned a unique Decentralised Identifier (DID).
 The user's organisation-specific DID can be used to issue, request and present credentials.
+There are three types of organisational credentials hold in the organisation wallet:
+* Legal person credential: The subject of this type of credential is a legal person, i.e. a company, organisation, ...
+* Natural person credential: The subject of this type of credential is a human being.
+Please note that this credential is only valid in the context of the organisation.
+It isn't the PID as defined by the EUDI-wallet, but can be derived from the PID.
+* Power of attorney credential: The subject of this type of credential is a delegation of authority from one user of the enterprise wallet to another user.
+It is possible to refer from within one credential to another.
+This allows to describe very complex organisation structures.
+Referencing is done using the id of the subject information property.

 ## 4.2 Organisation wallet initialisation
 Before an organisational wallet can be used, it must be initialised.